isomerpages/pa-cdcse/_what-we-do/Care/NTUC FairPrice Walk For Rice⁺ @ South East.md

 permalink: /what-we-do/care/ntuc-fairprice-walk-for-rice-south-east/
 description: ""
 third_nav_title: Care
+variant: markdown
 ---
 NTUC FairPrice Walk For Rice⁺ @ South East
 ============================

 ![WFR LAUNCH](/images/What%20We%20Do/CARE/img-120.jpg)

 On 21 Oct 2023, NTUC FairPrice (FairPrice) and South East Community Development Council (South East CDC) launched the 15th edition of its annual FairPrice Walk for Rice+ @ South East.
-The launch saw more than 1,500 participants engaging in various fun activities such as K-pop exercise, spon and best dressed competition.
+The launch saw more than 1,500 participants engaging in various fun activities such as K-pop exercise, spin and best dressed competition.
 This is double the number of attendees in previous years.

 ![Warm up exercise WFR 2023](/images/What%20We%20Do/CARE/img083.jpg)